The New Zealand Eating Behaviour Questionnaire Platform

 • Results will be presented in easy-to-understand graphs at the end of the test.

-• We also use AI to translate those numbers into a personalised text that describes your unique eating behaviours (future feature).
+• We also use AI to translate your results into personalized recommendations based on your unique eating behaviors (future feature).

 • We will provide general recommendations; however, the decision to discuss and implement any suggestions will be left to you and your healthcare professional.